Skills based hiring for a more inclusive workforce

 1. Increases inclusivity and equity

-Providing opportunities to applicants who may not have formal qualifications but have the requisite skills means that skills-based hiring inherently encourages greater inclusivity.
-This is particularly impactful for the people from underrepresented or economically disadvantaged backgrounds, who might not have had access to higher education but are just as capable (or more capable) of doing the work.
+Skills-based hiring creates opportunities for people who may not have formal qualifications but absolutely have the skills to do the work.
+This is particularly impactful for candidates from underrepresented or economically disadvantaged backgrounds who may not have had access to higher education but are just as capable — or more capable — of succeeding in a role.

 2. Reduces hiring bias